hyperads/android-sdk/docs/_banner.md

 # Banner ads

-The HyperADX Banner ads allows you to monetize your Android apps.
-This guide explains how to add banner ads to your app.
-If you’re interested in other kinds of ad units, see the [list of available types](https://github.com/hyperads/android-sdk) .
+### Set up the SDK

 Sample project:

-* [Download](https://github.com/hyperads/android-sdk/releases) latest release and extract the Example app for Android.
+* [Download](https://github.com/hyperads/android-sdk/releases) the latest release and extract the Example app for Android.

-### Set up the SDK
+Then please take the steps below:

-Add following under manifest tag to your AndroidManifest.xml:
+1. Add following under manifest tag to your AndroidManifest.xml:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-Put the HyperADXSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
+2. Put the HyperADXSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
 Add it to dependencies in build.grandle file.
 Also you need to add google play services.

 ```groove
 dependencies {